bacalhau-project/bacalhau/docs/all-flags.md

       --ipfs-swarm-addrs string     Comma-separated list of IPFS nodes to connect to.
       --local                       Run the job locally.
 Docker is required --output-dir string           Directory to write the output to. (default ".")
       --wait                        Wait for the job to finish.
+Use --wait=false to not wait.
       --wait-timeout-secs int       When using --wait, how many seconds to wait for the job to complete before giving up. (default 600)
 ```